aisaiah-ai/aethercorp/CI-CD-SETUP.md

 ## 🚀 Automatic Deployment to Cloudflare Pages

 This guide will help you set up automatic deployment to Cloudflare Pages whenever you push to the main branch.
+Adding comments for redeploy

 ## 📋 Prerequisites